Exploring Data-Driven Customer Science in The Context of Great Customer Experience

 • EfficiencyCustomer data can help us support decisions across the business, and one area in particular can be vastly improved when the data lense is applied: operational efficiency.
 Data can expose the weak processes and ineffective tactics to acquire customers.

 Some experts say that customer science can be thought of as simply going above and beyond customer’s expectations to ensure their overall happiness remains high.
-As part of this mindset, companies should know their customers better than anyone else — what motivates them, what influences them, what contributes to repeatable purchasing behavior actions.
+As part of this mindset, companies should strive to understand their customers better than anyone else.
+This means knowing what motivates them, what influences their decisions, and what drives their repeatable purchasing behavior.

 Put simply…